The Extended Enterprise Demands Attention

 Brick and mortar business is a thing of the past: physical buildings and conventional employees no longer define an organization.
 The modern organization is an interconnected mess of relationships and interactions that span traditional business boundaries.
 Over half of the organization’s ‘insiders’ are no longer traditional employees.
 Insiders now include suppliers, vendors, outsourcers, service providers, contractors, subcontractors, consultants, temporary workers, agents, brokers, dealers, intermediaries, and more.
 Complexity grows as these interconnected relationships, processes, and systems nest themselves in layers of subcontracting and suppliers.

-In this context, organizations struggle to adequately govern risk in third party business relationships.
+In this context, organizations now struggle to adequately govern third party business relationships.
 Third party problems are the organization’s problems that directly impact brand, reputation, compliance, strategy, and risk to the organization.
-Risk and compliance challenges do not stop at traditional organizational boundaries as organizations bear the responsibility of the actions or inactions of their extended third party relationships.
-An organization can face reputational and economic disaster by establishing or maintaining the wrong business relationships, or by allowing good business relationships to sour because of poor governance and risk management.
+Risk and compliance challenges do not stop at traditional organizational boundaries as organizations bear the responsibility of the actions or inactions of third party relationships.
+An organization can face reputational and economic disaster by establishing or maintaining the wrong business relationships, or by allowing good business relationships to sour because of poor governance and management.
 When questions of business practice, ethics, safety, quality, human rights, corruption, security, and the environment arise, the organization is held accountable, and it must ensure that third parties behave appropriately.

 Inevitable Failure of Silos of Third Party Governance